dankamongmen/notcurses/USAGE.md

   uint64_t flags;   // closure over NCPLANE_OPTION_*
 } ncplane_options;

-// Create a new ncplane bound to plane 'n', at THE OFFset 'y'x'x' (relative to
+// Create a new ncplane bound to plane 'n', at the offset 'y'x'x' (relative to
 // the origin of 'n') and the specified size.
 The number of 'rows' and 'cols'
 // must both be positive.
 This plane is initially at the top of the z-buffer,
 // as if ncplane_move_top() had been called on it.
 The void* 'userptr' can be